Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Hochschild complexes as algebras over operads and PROPs

-which has the only singularity at $u = 0$ which is a pole of second order. \end{prp}
+such that the connection has the only singularity at $u = 0$ which is a pole of second order. \end{prp}

-Taking the inverse limit over $n$ we see that $H^{\bullet} ( C_{\bullet} ( A, A ) [ [ u ] ], d_u )$ gives rise to a vector bundle over ${\bf A}^1_{form}[-2]$ which carries a flat connection with the second order pole at $u = 0$.
-It is interesting to note the difference between $\Z$-graded and $\Z / 2$-graded $\A$-algebras.
-It follows from the explicit formula for the connection $\nabla$ that the coefficient of the second degree pole is represented by multiplication by a cocyle $( m_n )_{n \ge 1}\in C^{\bullet}(A,A)$.
-In cohomology it is trivial in $\Z$-graded case (because of the invariance with respect to the group action $m_n \mapsto \lambda m_n$), but nontrivial in $\Z / 2$-graded case.
+Taking the inverse limit over $n$ we see that $H^{\bullet} ( C_{\bullet} ( A, A ) [ [ u ] ], d_u )$ gives rise to a vector bundle over ${\bf A}^1_{form}[-2]$ which carries a flat connection with the second order pole at $u = 0$. \begin{rmk} In the above discussion one should notice a difference between $\Z$-graded and $\Z / 2$-graded $\A$-algebras.
+It follows from the explicit formula for the connection $\nabla$ that the coefficient in front of the second order pole is represented by multiplication by the cocyle $( m_n )_{n \ge 1}\in C^{\bullet}(A,A)$.
+Taking the cohomology we see that the coefficient is trivial in $\Z$-graded case (because of the invariance with respect to the group action $m_n \mapsto \lambda m_n$), but nontrivial in $\Z / 2$-graded case.
 Therefore the order of the pole of $\nabla$ is equal to one for $\Z$-graded $\A$-algebras and is equal to two for $\Z / 2$-graded $\A$-algebras.
-We see that in $\Z$-graded case the connection along the variable $u$ comes from the action of the group ${\bf G}_m$ on higher products $m_n$, while in $\Z/2$-graded case it is more complicated.
+We see that in $\Z$-graded case the connection along the variable $u$ comes from the action of the group ${\bf G}_m$ on higher products $m_n$, while in $\Z/2$-graded case it is more complicated. \end{rmk}